-Experience – Venture investors generally take part in the high-level decision-making of the company receiving the investment capital.
-VCs often have diverse backgrounds and experience.
+Venture investors generally take part in the high-level decision-making of the company receiving the investment capital.
+VCs often have diverse backgrounds and experiences.
 Their expertise as directors or advisors can be very valuable to the company.

 Disadvantages of Seeking Venture Capital

-Structural Reorganization – Venture capitalist want preferred stock in the corporation.
+Venture capitalists want preferred stock in the corporation.
 This means that the company will generally have to reorganize as a Delaware corporation.
 It will amend and restate the articles of incorporation and approve new bylaws.
 This will allow the company to appropriately issue the preferred stock (generally convertible participating shares) that investors require.